 Essentially, Monitoring and Evaluation (M&E) is about learning and finding out what is or is not working in a project or programme set-up.
-Effective M&E system facilitates tracking this.
-Setting up an M&E system to attain this objective, is however, more than just building a spreadsheet or database.
-It is primarily about data; data which is accurate, valid, reliable, timely, relevant and complete.
+An effective M&E system facilitates tracking this.
+However, setting up an M&E system to attain this objective is more than just building a spreadsheet or database.
+It is primarily about data, data that is accurate, valid, reliable, timely, relevant and complete.

-In the context of national development or poverty reduction strategies, M&E plays an indispensable role in guiding the implementation and subsequent policy making, based on evidences (as this UNICEF publication also corroborates).
-However, for the M&E system to be truly effective, involvement of stakeholders, such as implementing agencies and the beneficiaries, at all stages of strategy development and implementation, may bring in greater ownership of activities/outputs and thus, data for guiding the implementation.
+In the context of national development or poverty reduction strategies, M&E plays an indispensable role in guiding the implementation and subsequent policymaking, based on evidence (as this UNICEF publication also corroborates).
+However, for the M&E system to be truly effective, involvement of stakeholders, such as implementing agencies and the beneficiaries, at all stages of strategy development and implementation, may bring in greater ownership of activities/outputs and, thus, data for guiding the implementation.
 Therefore, devising a comprehensive and integrated M&E system – which takes into account the multi-stakeholder nature of the work – is crucial.

-Of course challenges will be there!
-Especially on the administrative data front – availability, quality, timeliness and incentives to misreport are important issues which may have to be dealt with prudently.
+Of course, challenges will be there!
+Especially on the administrative data front – availability, quality, timeliness and incentives to misreport are important issues that may have to be dealt with prudently.

-A game changer scenario in this circumstance would be (as depicted below in the image), if the government institutions responsible for reporting on their activities/outputs (do not “report”, but) make their reporting data available online in machine readable formats on a regular basis on their websites.
-This data then, can be picked up by the multiple numbers of institutions interested in conducting M&E!
-This way, the reporting institutions which are also the implementing institutions of government projects, may not only reduce their obligatory reporting burden (which in many cases, are huge after doing the actual work on the ground) but also be accountable to their constituencies – in terms of accuracy and timeliness of data.
+A game-changer scenario in this circumstance would be (as depicted below in the image) if the government institutions responsible for reporting on their activities/outputs (do not “report”, but) make their reporting data available online in machine-readable formats regularly on their websites.
+This data then can be picked up by the multiple numbers of institutions interested in conducting M&E!
+This way, the reporting institutions, which are also the implementing institutions of government projects, may not only reduce their obligatory reporting burden (which in many cases, are huge after doing the actual work on the ground) but also be accountable to their constituencies – in terms of accuracy and timeliness of data.
 This will also let citizens, as ultimate beneficiaries participate in providing substantive feedback – as they will have access to highly contextualised and relevant data.